-I really like this Valentine card.
-It's so simple, yet looks so elegant.
+I really like this Valentine's card.
+It's so simple yet looks so elegant.
 This is a very easy card to make, and the kids are sure to have a great time crafting it.
-Find the instructions for making this Valentine card at Ao LIFE.
+Find the instructions for making this Valentine's card at Ao at Home.

 5. Easter Egg Card

 This is a super cute Easter card that is easy to make and so bright and cheerful that anyone who receives it is sure to be thrilled.
 Find the information you need to make this card at Kitchen Floor Crafts.